bussilab/test-bussilab.github.io/joinus.md

 - **Previous Fellowships**: We hosted MSCA and EMBO fellowships, and we are open to supporting these or other options.
 - **Internal Funding**: We routinely open positions funded by internal grants.
 Check [the news section](./news?query=%23joinus%7Cjoin+us) for open calls.

+### Opening in Molecular and Statistical Biophysics (Jan 2025) <a name="postdoc2025"></a>
+Currently, there is an open call in the [Molecular and Statistical Biophysics](https://msb.sissa.it) group.
+This is an unusual position: the reference PI should be from the indicated list (Giovanni Bussi, Cristian Micheletti, and Angelo Rosa) but it's not predetermined.
+For this reason, there is no a priori project attached to this position, but the projects proposed by the applicants will be evaluated and compared.
+Collaborative projects between the listed groups are also welcome.
+Please find more information at [this link](https://msb.sissa.it/join-us/#postdoc2025a) (Postdoc position in Molecular and Statistical Biophysics).

 ---

 ## Undergraduate Projects